anujoraon799/cs50-sql-solutions/README.md

-# CS50 SQL Solutions
+# Harvard CS50 SQL Solutions

-This repository contains my solutions and query logs from Harvard's CS50 SQL course.
+This repository contains my solutions and query logs from Harvard University's CS50 SQL course.

 ## About